 Advantages of BrowseEmAll

-- It runs on your local machine and therefor can take screenshots of localhost and staging environments.
+- It runs on your local machine and therefore can take screenshots of localhost and staging environments.

-- It generates accurate results because it uses the real browsers.
+- It generates accurate results because it uses real browsers.

 - It gives you a 14-day free trial during which you can take screenshots for free.